 Different levels of RAID processing

-It is the initial level to process.
+It is the initial level of the process.
 In a RAID 0 system data is written to disks in the array as different blocks.
 Performance can be enhanced by using several disks at once.
 There are different controllers, one controller per disk, which is used to increase performance.
 RAID 0 can be used to combine two drives storage into a single volume.
 RAID 0 is supported on Linux, OS X, and Windows.
 The benefit of RAID 0 is that one disk failure does not affect the data of the second disk.

 In this data is stored in two drives one is data reader and the other one is a mirror drive.
 In case of failure of one drive the other drive is used for data recovery and operated.
 We need a minimum of 2 drives for RAID 1 array.

 It is the regular level of RAID process.
 In RAID 5 we need minimum 3 disks which can work for 16 blocks.
-The disks are divided into data blocks and every disk has the equal part of the data block written.
-The data is dispersed over all drives instead of writing on a single drive.
+The disks are divided into data blocks and every disk has an equal part of the data block written.
+The data is dispersed over all drives of raid backup server instead of writing on a single drive.
 The computer can determine the data from another block of the set in case of data unavailability.
 Which means that RAID 5 array supports single disk failure without any data loss.
 In RAID 5 a hardware controller is suggested even it is identified in software.
 To increase the performance of writing, the extra cache can be used.